-The pulmonary specialists at the Penn Lung Center develop individually tailored treatment plans to help patients with chronic obstructive pulmonary disease (COPD) achieve and maintain their best possible quality of life.
+The pulmonary specialists at the Harron Lung Center develop individually tailored treatment plans to help patients with chronic obstructive pulmonary disease (COPD) achieve and maintain their best possible quality of life.
 COPD treatment can include medicines, rehabilitation and surgery.

 COPD includes lung diseases such as emphysema and chronic bronchitis that block airflow and over time, make it increasingly difficult for patients to breathe.

 Symptoms of COPD include coughing up large amounts of mucus, wheezing, shortness of breath and tightening in the chest.
 COPD can also affect the heart muscles and can cause depression or anxiety.

 Patients with COPD may experience flare-ups that require hospitalization and leave them even weaker.
 COPD is a progressive disease and can become so severe that patients can no longer participate in the activities they once enjoyed.

 Penn Medicine has a number of treatment options available for patients with COPD.
 Penn physicians study COPD, conduct clinical trials and have the latest available knowledge about how to implement treatments to achieve the best results.

 - Surgery, including lung volume reduction